patmclean/architecture-decision-records-dj/docs/admin/install.md

 These instructions will guide you through the following actions:

 - Establish an App root directory for the application environment
-- Create an App `adra` system account
+- Create an App `adr` system account
 - Create a Python virtual environment (virtualenv)
 - Install the App and all required Python packages
 - Run the database schema migrations